dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 * `G` is a constant-valued matrix which describes the circuit, including the component connections and their values
 * `s` is a constant-valued vector, generally including things like independent sources

-The non-linear case, in contrast, requires we add a non-linear component `Hg(x)`:
+The non-linear case, in contrast, requires adding a non-linear component we’ll call `Hg(x)`:

 ```
 G*x + Hg(x) = s